ankemt/MEAanalysis/README.md

 Groups:
 control: A1 B1 C1 D1 E1 F1 A2 B2
 ```
 This file can of course also be generated and edited by hand.
+At the moment the well range functionality only works for 48 well plates.
+If your input uses a different plate format the design file should be edited by hand.

 ### Step 2: Calculate the experiment's treatment ratio